CharlotteWoolley/Google_Trends_gtrendsR_Tutorial/gtrendsR_tutorial_for_beginners_git.md

 Introduction to Google Trends
 -----------------------------

 Google Trends is a freely available and publically accessible online facility of Google Inc. that provides pre-processed search query data from January the 1st 2004 until present day.
+The Google Trends [website](https://trends.google.co.uk/trends/) provides data and reguarly updated trending themes/topics.

-The data is:
+### Google Trends data is:

 -   Normalised; it is an ‘index’ of the proportion of queries within a particular geographical region at a particular time divided by the total number of queries at that region and time, where the maximum number of queries is scaled at 100
 -   Anonymised; an unreported privacy threshold is kept so that if the total number of searches for a particular time or region are less than this value, a zero will be reported